-The idea of integrating security into the software development process is not new.
-I can’t say for sure if Microsoft really was the first one who came up with this concept, but the Secure Development Lifecycle (SDL) that Microsoft published in 2002 lay doubtless the foundation of what is today generally referred to as a Secure Software Development Lifecycle (Secure SDLC or SSDLC).
+The concept of integrating security into the software development process is not new.
+While I cannot definitively assert that Microsoft was the pioneer of this concept, the Secure Development Lifecycle (SDL) published by Microsoft in 2002 undoubtedly laid the foundation for what is now commonly known as a Secure Software Development Lifecycle (Secure SDLC or SSDLC).

-Even today, more than 20 years later, Microsofts SDL can fact still be useful for explaining what an SSDLC is generally about.
-However, it is probably not the best choice to be used as a blueprint to implement software security in the practice nowadays.
-I will not go into too many details here, but our understanding of software development and security in the development has of course evolved a bit over the last two decades.
+Even today, over 20 years later, Microsoft’s SDL can still be useful for illustrating the general concept of an SSDLC.
+However, it may not be the optimal choice as a blueprint for implementing software security in today’s practical scenarios.
+Without delving into extensive details here, it’s worth noting that our comprehension of software development and security has naturally progressed over the past two decades.

-Development has become more complex, and more agile, and the boundaries of development, operation, and security have become increasingly blurred.
-What we need is a more holistic understanding of software security that covers all relevant aspects, not just the development process, and a little training and incident response.
-I’d like to call this approach a Secure Software Lifecycle Management (SSLM).
+Development has become more complex, agile, and the boundaries between development, operations, and security have blurred significantly.
+What we require now is a more comprehensive understanding of software security that encompasses all relevant aspects, extending beyond just the development process, and encompasses aspects like training and incident response.
+I’d like to refer to this approach as Secure Software Lifecycle Management (SSLM).

 Modern Concepts